U.S. destroyer to conduct more drills in Black Sea amid Crimea crisis

 The naval exercises, carried out in international waters in the southwestern part of the Black Sea, did not include live firing.

-Both the air and sea manoeuvres have sent a message of resolve to NATO members nervous about Russia's intentions in its former Cold War backyard.
+Both the air and sea maneuvers have sent a message of resolve to NATO members nervous about Russia's intentions in its former Cold War backyard.

 "This exercise was pre-planned several months ago and it was very important because we're able to work together with the Romanian navy and the Bulgarian navy," Biehn said.